geosoft-as/glm/README.md

   "licensee":"XoM",
   "product":"Petroll",
   "hardware":["4C4C4544-0034-4A10-8048-B2C04F565432", "4C4C4544-0036-4A12-8048-7689CBA0075"],
-  "features":["SeismicRead","SeismicWrite","AttributeGen"],
+  "features":["Core","PdfRead","PdfWrite","2DView"],
   "issued":"18.03.2027",
-  "expire":"18.04.2028"
+  "expire":"18.03.2028"
 }
 ```

-* **productId** - A tsring the uniquely identifies the instance of the licensed software
+* **productId** - A string that uniquely identifies the instance of the licensed software.
 * **licensee**  - Name of the client.
 * **product**   - Name of the software product.
 * **hardware**  - List of hardware IDs (UUID) the software can run on.
 Null for any.